 The Initiative on Transparency and Election Monitoring in the Inter-American Human Rights System

 The Initiative on Transparency and Election Monitoring seeks to strengthen the standards, transparency, and engagement of civil society in the election of judges and commissioners in the Inter-American Human Rights System.
 The project advances civil society's efforts to improve the nomination/election process of commissioners and judges, and strengthens the ability of these institutions to promote and protect peoples’ rights by supporting a Independent Panel for the Election of Inter-American Human Rights Commissioners.

 Learn More About

-Between May and June 2019, the Project will host three events in which the Independent Panel of Experts will present its final report.
-The first two events will take place in Washington, D.C., and the third event will take place during the OAS General Assembly in Medellin, Colombia.
-Details related to these events will be published soon.
+Between May and June 2019, the Project hosted three events in which the Independent Panel of Experts presented its final report.
+The first two events took place in Washington, D.C., and the third event took place during the OAS General Assembly in Medellin, Colombia.

-The 2019 panel is composed of internationally renowned human rights expert listed below:
+The 2019 panel was composed of internationally renowned human rights expert listed below: